Foreword by HRA Chief Executive Matt Westmore

 In addition to reporting to DHSC, we have already started making some headway in reducing our wider environmental impact.
 The HRA staff-led Green Team has assisted the organisation in promoting and facilitating the following changes:

-Sustainability falls within the Resource directorate remit and is overseen by the Estate Strategy Group with lead support from the Deputy Chief Executive.
+Sustainability falls within the Resource directorate remit and is overseen by the Estate Strategy Group with lead support from the Deputy Chief Executive and Director of Resources.
 The Green Team includes enthusiastic volunteer staff representatives from across the organisation, with a passion for building sustainability into our everyday lives.
 All activity for Green Team is done around volunteers’ day jobs.

 Developing our strategy

-So that the Green Team can understand how the HRA feels about Environmental sustainability there will be number of questions on the subject in the 2023 staff survey.
-The findings of this survey will be used to give direction for the strategy throughout 2023-24.
+So that the Green Team and HRA can understand how the organisation feels about environmental sustainability there were a number of questions on the subject in the 2024 staff survey.
+The findings of this survey will be used to give direction for the strategy throughout 2024-25.

 Research that the HRA issues guidance on, health care projects it reviews and provides approval on is carried out mainly in the NHS.
 The NHS, as the largest employer in the UK, is responsible for four per cent of Britain’s carbon emissions [Delivering a Net Zero NHS report].
 The need to reduce carbon emission and acknowledgement of climate change on health is reflected in the NHS Long Term plan.
 Alongside this, in 2020 the Greener NHS Campaign was launched to mobilise staff and set the NHS’s commitment to become carbon net zero.
 Research is an integral part of clinical care, and as part of our strategic conversations with our stakeholders and partners, we will consider over the next year what environmentally sustainable research looks like and how we can work together to support research to be delivered in a sustainable way.
 This in turn will help to facilitate sustainable practices in standard clinical care, supporting the NHS in reaching its commitment to become carbon net zero.